Action Engine: Automatic Workflow Generation in FaaS

-This section explains the design and technique for generating the workflow from the user query in the \textit{Text-to-Workflow} module.
-We design this module to have five components: \begin{itemize}[leftmargin=*] \item \textbf{LLM Engine}: The LLM Engine processes internal prompts generated by the Func Selector and Workflow Generator.
-The architecture is designed to support comparable LLMs.
-We employ \textit{in-context learning} \cite{in-context-learning} over fine-tuning due to the dynamic nature of FaaS, where workflows are often variable and tasks are highly diverse.
-Fine-tuning models typically require retraining on a fixed dataset, which can be inefficient and inflexible for the continuously changing environment of FaaS. \item \textbf{Func Repo}: The Function Repository (Func Repo) is the centralized information storage for all available functions used within the system.
+\textbf{LLM Engine} processes internal prompts generated by the Func Selector and Workflow Generator components.
+The architecture is designed to support both open-source LLMs available on Hugging Face and closed-source models such as OpenAI's GPT series.
+We employ in-context learning \cite{in-context-learning} over fine-tuning due to the dynamic nature of FaaS, where the function repository can keep expanding with more new functions.
+Fine-tuning models typically require retraining on a fixed dataset, which can be inefficient and inflexible for the continuously changing environment of FaaS.

+\textbf{Func Repo} (Function Repository) is the centralized information storage for all available functions used within the system.
 Functions' information, including input and output parameters and functional descriptions, are stored as vector embeddings to facilitate efficient retrieval and selection during workflow generation.
-By embedding functions in a vector database, the system enables rapid similarity searches, significantly improving the efficiency of the function identification process (see more in Section~\ref{sec:fn-select}). \item \textbf{Func Identifier}: The Function Identifier (Func Identifier) is responsible for finding the functions for each sub-task within the workflow.
-These functions will be formed as the nodes of the DAG that represent the workflow.
-This module operates in two key phases: Task Planning (Section~\ref{sec:task-plan}). and Function Selection (Section~\ref{sec:fn-select}).
+By embedding functions in a vector database, the system enables rapid similarity searches, significantly improving the efficiency of the function identification process (see more in Section~\ref{sec:fn-select}).

+\textbf{Func Identifier} (Function Identifier) is to identify the appropriate function for each sub-task (node) of the DAG.
+This module operates in two key phases: Task Planning (Section~\ref{sec:task-plan}) and Function Selector (Section~\ref{sec:fn-select}).

-\item \textbf{Workflow Generator}: The Workflow Generator is designed to create the data dependencies for each sub-task in the workflow, which are then used to construct the edges of the DAG.
-This module operates through three key processes: Topological Ordering (Section~\ref{sec:wf-order}), Parameter Classification(Section~\ref{sec:wf-param-class}), and Data Dependency Construction (Section~\ref{sec:wf-dd}).
+\textbf{Workflow Generator} is to establish the data dependencies of each sub-task in the workflow, which are then used to construct the edges of the DAG.
+This module operates through three key processes: Topological Ordering (Section~\ref{sec:wf-gen}), Parameter Classification (Section~\ref{sec:wf-param-class}), and Data Dependency Construction (Section~\ref{sec:wf-dd}).